-In contrast, the 42 casinos on the Las Vegas Strip took in approximately $6.48 billion in 2015.
-So although the Strip has just over twice as many casinos, it has over 12 times more gambling revenue than downtown.
+In contrast, the 60 casinos on the Las Vegas Strip took in $7 billion in 2021.
+So although the Strip has around three times as many casinos, it has over eight times more gambling revenue than downtown.
 This really isn’t surprising given the modest size of many of the cozy casinos on Fremont Street as compared to the behemoths like the Bellagio and MGM Grand on the Strip.

-North Las Vegas has 11 casinos, again, according to the Nevada State Gaming Control Board.
-Casinos in North Las Vegas are mainly locals-oriented, and are, (how should I say this?) less glamorous than their cousins on the Strip.
+North Las Vegas has 17 casinos, again, according to the Nevada State Gaming Control Board.
+Casinos in North Las Vegas are mainly locals-oriented, and for the most part are less glamorous than their cousins on the Strip.